Serving successful families and business owners across generations

 Senior Vice President/Investments; Branch Manager

-DJ earned a B.S.B.A. with an emphasis in General Business from the University of Arkansas in Fayetteville.
-He is currently a resident of Little Rock and enjoys spending time competing in golf, hiking, and following his two favorite teams, the Arkansas Razorbacks and the St. Louis Cardinals.
-Outside of work and outdoor adventures, DJ volunteers his time to the Boys and Girls Club of America, and he and his wife, Rachael, have two young sons.
-They also both share a passion to serve the Junior Diabetes Research Foundation here in central Arkansas.
+DJ holds the Chartered Life Underwriter® and Chartered Retirement Planning Counselor™ designations and earned a B.S.B.A. from the University of Arkansas in Fayetteville.
+He resides in Little Rock with his wife, Rachael, and their two young sons.
+He enjoys spending time competing in golf tournaments, hiking, and following his two favorite teams, the Arkansas Razorbacks and the St. Louis Cardinals.
+Outside of work and outdoor adventures, he and Rachael both share a passion to serve the Juvenile Diabetes Research Foundation here in Central Arkansas.
+He also volunteers his time to the Boys and Girls Club of America.

 Senior Vice President/Investments

-Kelley utilizes the knowledge gained from attaining the Chartered Retirement Planning Counselor℠ designation to assist business owners in developing a retirement plan tailored to their needs.
+Utilizing the knowledge she gained in earning the Chartered Retirement Planning Counselor™ designation, Kelley assists business owners in developing a retirement plan tailored to their needs.
 She first analyzes their current plan, and then prices non-proprietary vendor options.
-She then focuses on plan implementation, employee communication initiatives, fee analysis, and periodic investment review.
-She is a member of the Stifel Chairman’s Council, which consisted of 233 of the firm’s top-producing financial advisors in 2021, who were recognized from among approximately 2,300 Stifel financial advisors nationwide.”
+She then focuses on working with the business owner on plan implementation, employee communication initiatives, fee analysis, and periodic investment review.

 Kelley graduated from the University of Arkansas, where she was a member of Chi Omega.
 She lives in Little Rock along with her husband, Bryan, and their two young boys.
-When Kelley isn’t spending time with her family, she is active with her church, the Arkansas Children’s Hospital Auxiliary, and a sustaining member of the Junior League of Little Rock.
+When Kelley isn’t spending time with her family, she is active with her church, the Arkansas Children’s Hospital Auxiliary, and a Junior League of Little Rock Sustainer board member.

 Registered Client Service Associate